First Year Using Bacillus Thuringiensis var. Galleriae Against the Japanese Beetle

 At this time, I can’t exactly say which method of control was more effective, because I don’t know how concentrated their numbers were in the area throughout the process, but if their numbers weren’t dramatically different between the week I manually removed them and the week I used Btg before and after this time frame (which seemed to have been the case based on what I counted within a designated area on a daily basis), I would definitely say that Btg was more effective.
 It certainly required less effort to obtain similar results.
 However, rain was extremely disruptive at times, so a combination of applying Btg when the weather is expected to be clear for a while and manually removing them right before and after it precipitates (or as long as rain is expected to occur within a short period of time) should be the most efficient form of control – if we were restricted to these two methods alone.

 In a garden that exists for more ornamental purposes that must consist of a few plants they are quite fond of, you would, of course, want to use both methods as often as possible.
 One to two ounces of Btg per gallon will leave a fairly light residue, but this is somewhat temporary and you only really notice it up close.
 It definitely beats having a number of leaves with a substantial amount of damage throughout the rest of the year, and the few they do manage to ruin can always be plucked off, but I think this product might be beneficial in another way other than simply just thinning them out.
-It looked like Btg caused them to congregate more than usual.
+It looked like Btg caused them to congregate more densely than usual on some leaves.
 Oftentimes, it would seem like this occurred on leaves that I may not have coated very well, but other times, this was probably not the case.
 Either way, if this was something I was not imagining, the shift in behavior this bacteria seemingly caused would make them easier to spot and remove.

 Alternatively, I believe that using a combination of Btg with one or more other forms of control that are relatively non-toxic, but often lack the efficacy to be reliable on their own (such as traps or a repelling oil), would potentially reduce the amount of effort required to control them and help obtain results more desirable than what I observed this year.
 If I still have access to a property that is well suited for such an experiment, this is something I plan to test out next year.